get-convex/templates/template-component/README.md

 To create your own component:

 1. Find and replace "Counter" to your component's Name.
-1. Find and replace "counter" to your component's name.
+1. Find and replace "counter" to your component's name everywhere but LICENSE.
 1. Write code in src/component for your component.
 1. Write code in src/client for your thick client.
 1. Write example usage in example/convex/example.ts.
 1. Delete the text in this readme until `---` and flesh out the README.

-It is safe to find & replace "counter" project-wide.

 To develop your component run a dev process in the example project.